 Step 1: Refresh your memory on what you wanted to achieve

-First, let’s start by finding those finance related new year’s resolutions you mapped out at the beginning of the year.
+First, let’s start by finding those finance-related goals you originally mapped out.
 I had to scour through my Apple Notes, daily journals and all the pieces of paper stacked on my desk before I eventually found mine.

-As you go over your goals, give each of them a score out of three based on the following questions:
+As you go over your goals, give each of them a score out of five based on the following questions:

 1. How relevant is this goal to me and my life situation right now?